Red list: What the ban on six Southern African countries means for travellers

 The variant was first spotted in Botswana on 11 November, where three cases have been recorded.
 In South Africa, the first case was identified on 14 November.
 According to the National Institute for Communicable Diseases, 22 cases have now been recorded.

-An additional case has been identified in Hong Kong, involving a 36-year-old traveller who had stayed in South Africa from 23 October to 11 November.
+An additional case was found in Hong Kong, involving a 36-year-old traveller who had stayed in South Africa from 23 October to 11 November.

 Medical experts fear the new variant is highly transmissible and effective at evading the body’s immune response.